adaltas/node-csv/src/index.coffee.md

             containsQuote = (quote isnt '') and field.indexOf(quote) >= 0
             containsEscape = field.indexOf(escape) >= 0 and (escape isnt quote)
             containsRowDelimiter = field.indexOf(@options.rowDelimiter) >= 0
-            shouldQuote = containsQuote or containsdelimiter or containsRowDelimiter or @options.quoted or (@options.quotedString and typeof line[i] is 'string') if shouldQuote and containsEscape
+            shouldQuote = containsQuote or containsdelimiter or containsRowDelimiter or @options.quoted or (@options.quotedString and typeof record[i] is 'string') if shouldQuote and containsEscape
               regexp = if escape is '\\' then new RegExp(escape + escape, 'g') else new RegExp(escape, 'g');
               field = field.replace(regexp, escape + escape)